 Then two, obviously I don’t know where you live, but look for are there opportunities to share the gospel with unreached people groups that are represented right around you.
 So certainly in a city like metro Washington, DC, we have tons of unreached people groups that are represented here, whether it’s Somalis, whether it’s Muslim [inaudible 00:22:32].
 There’s all kinds of different people groups here.
 And so be intentional, look for opportunities right around you where you can be involved in making and sharing the gospel with unreached there, and then I would encourage you to first step beyond that.
 Look for an opportunity ideally with your church to go somewhere in the world where the gospel is not yet known and be a part of the spread of the gospel there.

 You’ll live with zeal for the spread of the gospel right where you live particularly among unreached people groups that are there and you’ll be looking for opportunities.
-You’ll be praying.
-You’ll be giving to get behind what God’s doing among unreached people and supporting those who are on the frontlines like Yazid, and then as you have opportunity, you’ll be going.
+You’ll be praying and you’ll be giving to get behind what God’s doing among unreached people and supporting those who are on the frontlines like Yazid, and then as you have an opportunity, you’ll be going.
 And that’s the beauty.
-I would just encourage everybody listening to this.
+I would just encourage everybody to listen to this.
 Every single one of our lives is designed by God to count for His glory in light of the fact that many people have never even heard His name.
 So let’s just open up our lives, start to take some of those steps I hope that will be helpful, and just see what He does.

 Matt Smethurst: Well, David, thank you for taking this time and again, I would encourage all the viewers to get a copy of Something Needs to Change.
 It challenged and encouraged me, and I was startled by the vulnerability with which you share the story.
 It’s not just a travel log.
 It is an immersive narrative about what God accomplished in you and what He is accomplishing around the world.